samihazaman/QuizSphere/README.md

 Samiha: Backend Developer

---Implemented backend functionality for the Quiz Page, such as developing JavaScript logic to fetch questions from a JSON file and handle user interactions with answer selection and feedback
+-Implemented backend functionality for the Quiz Page, such as developing JavaScript logic to fetch questions from a JSON file and handle user interactions with answer selection and feedback

---Handled dynamic rendering of quiz data using EJS templates.
+-Handled dynamic rendering of quiz data using EJS templates.

 ## How to Run the Server